 Resistance bands are highly beneficial for several reasons.
 First, they allow trainees to do many effective exercises to target all the major muscle groups in the body:

-• Chest – flyes and presses
+- Chest – flyes and presses

-• Shoulders – overhead presses, lateral raises, front raises, face pulls, etc.
+- Shoulders – overhead presses, lateral raises, front raises, face pulls, etc.

-• Triceps – overhead extensions, kickbacks, etc.
+- Triceps – overhead extensions, kickbacks, etc.

-• Back – lat pulldowns, horizontal rows, bent-over rows, lat pullovers, etc.
+- Back – lat pulldowns, horizontal rows, bent-over rows, lat pullovers, etc.

-• Biceps – bicep curls, hammer curls, crucifix (single-arm) curls, etc.
+- Biceps – bicep curls, hammer curls, crucifix (single-arm) curls, etc.

-• Quadriceps – banded squats, Bulgarian split squats, etc.
+- Quadriceps – banded squats, Bulgarian split squats, etc.

-• Hamstrings – banded leg curls, Romanian deadlift, etc.
+- Hamstrings – banded leg curls, Romanian deadlift, etc.

-• Glutes – glute kicks, banded glute bridge, standing glute kickback, etc.
+- Glutes – glute kicks, banded glute bridge, standing glute kickback, etc.

-Second, bands are great for warm-up and light mobility work.
+Second, bands are great for warm-ups and light mobility work.
 Each resistance band set has thinner bands that don’t offer as much tension, making them ideal for lighter sets that prepare your clients’ muscles for training.

 Third, you can use bands to make specific resistance training exercises easier or more challenging.

 For example, you can tie a looped resistance band over a pull-up bar and let it hang like a noose.
-Then, your client can place both feet inside the noose, grab the bar, and perform band-assisted pull-ups
+Then, your client can place both feet inside the noose, grab the bar, and perform band-assisted pull-ups.

 Alternatively, position the same looped band behind your client’s back, wrap both ends over their hands, and have them do push-ups.
 The additional resistance would make the classic chest builder more challenging and effective.